zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [TODO—three scenarios and DirectedEvolution's rebuttal.
 This is obviously, obviously the kind of content we want on Less Wrong.
 No one would read this and claim it's slush-pile noise. the selection effect for phonies and bullshitters who can't even coneive of the concept of independent judgement ... phonies including the mod team

 > punishments of the virtues and values that are good and should be supported and are the lifeblood of the site by my lights.

+why would you say, "by my lights", unless you knew at some level that you couldn't ground it in something other than personal preference?

 well-kept gardens goes both ways https://www.lesswrong.com/posts/tscc3e5eujrsEeFN4/well-kept-gardens-die-by-pacifism ]